We believe our diversity and inclusion footprint allows us to bring a fresh perspective to our work, our people and our communities.

 Workplace - encouraging a respectful workplace that values differences

 It is important that our people receive training and build awareness on these issues to drive change in diversity.
-In FY17 we relied on the following two key programmes to help us achieve this.
+The following two key programmes help us achieve this.

 The #HeForShe campaign is a solidarity movement to advance gender equality led by the United Nations (UN).
 To increase awareness for this initiative PwC hosted an internal webcast across China and Hong Kong, with 300 colleagues joining to discuss the role of men in gender equality.

-- Based on PwC China and Hong Kong’s FY17 Global People Survey results.
+- Based on PwC China and Hong Kong’s FY18 Global People Survey results.